 A handwritten signature in black ink, appearing to read "Andrew Sloan".
+The signature is fluid and cursive, with a distinct 'A' at the beginning and a 'S' at the end.

 WELCOME MESSAGE

 Carey Herd, Chief Administrative Officer

 The 2026 Budget reflects careful planning, sound judgment, and the collaborative efforts of staff across the Municipality.
 This year, we are focused on making strategic investments in the infrastructure that supports our community every day.